Bed (Joel Corry, Raye and David Guetta song)

-"Bed" is a song by English DJ Joel Corry, English singer Raye and French DJ David Guetta.
+"Bed" is a song by British DJ and record producer Joel Corry, British singer-songwriter Raye and French DJ and record producer David Guetta.
 It was released as a single on 26 February 2021, through Perfect Havoc and Asylum Records UK.
 The song was written by Corry, Raye, Guetta, Giorgio Tuinfort, Jin Jin, Lewis Thompson and Neave Applebaum.
 The song was certified platinum by the BPI on 23 July 2021.

 Background

 In an interview with the Official Charts Company, Corry explained that the creation of the song started in summer 2020 during a studio session with singer-songwriter Janée "Jin Jin" Bennett.
 After listening to demos recorded by Raye, he proceeded to contact the singer via Instagram, saying "she told me that she wrote the idea with David Guetta.
 I got in contact with David and he was happy for me to work on it with Raye.
 Me and Raye hit the studio together and developed the rest of the song.
 Fast forward eight months and we are ready to release 'Bed' to the world".
 Prior to the release, Corry revealed, "I've put so much hard work and love into it and I'm so lucky to be able to collaborate with amazing talents like Raye and the legend, David Guetta.
 I'm just so excited for the world to hear it."
 The single was announced on 18 February 2021, with each artist posting a picture of themselves lying in bed.